2 Simple Real Estate Contracts —Investor Friendly & Free :)

 Including things like:

-- Essentials: Two little-known (but crucial) ingredients needed to make your simple purchase contract into a legally binding agreement.
+- Essentials: Two little-known (but crucial) ingredients needed to ensure your simple purchase contract into a legally binding agreement.

 - Key differences: Between the pro-buyer version and pro-seller version.

-- EMD: Why I typically only put $10 earnest money on most buyer contracts, and exactly how I explain it to the seller.
+- EMD: Why I typically only put $10 earnest money on most buyer contracts, and exactly how I explain it to the people selling.

-- Consideration: Viable, non-$$$ types of “legal consideration” (interesting…and sometimes a little weird)
+- Consideration: Viable, non-$$$ types of “consideration” (interesting…and sometimes a little weird)

-- Closing Costs: Why they differ in my buyer and seller versions of this contract.
+- Closing Costs: Why they differ in my buyer and seller versions of this real estate contract.

-- Recommended: The one, specific “Realtor” class I think most investors should probably try to take. (even if you’re not a licensed agent honestly)
+- Recommended: The one, specific “Realtor” class I think most investors should probably try to attend. (even if you’re not a licensed real agent honestly)

 - Ouch!
-Something I didn’t include in my contract that came back to bite me. (so now it’s def standard in my docs).
+Something I didn’t include in my legally binding contract that came back to bite me. (so now it’s def standard in my docs).

 - Exceptions: The specific circumstances when I will NOT use this contract, and resort to a bloated, state-approved contract instead of these simple purchase agreements.

-So, take a quick gander, then you can download these two gems below…
+So, have a quick gander, then you can download these two gems below…

 My sample real estate purchase contract…